ChangmokLee/Data-Structures-tutorial/1-Welcome.md

 # Python Data Structures Tutorial

-Welcome to my Data Structures Tutorial.
-In this tutorial, you'll be introduced to three of the most common data structures: Stacks, Sets, and Trees.
-We'll be learning about them in general, and examples will be given using Python.
-You can access each individual page here:
+Welcome, coding aficionados!
+Dive into this crash course on Data Structures, where we'll unlock the complexities of Stacks, Linked Lists, and Trees.
+With Python-based examples at our side, we're ready for this knowledge quest.
+To customize your journey, use these individual keys to each lesson:

 - [Stack](2-Stack.md)
 - [Linked List](3-Linked_List.md)